mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Combat Load: 2x (all levels in Athletics (strength and endurance) plus STR + END)
-A soldier's combat load is up to twice their 'combat light' load, so around 32–36kg for a fit and well- trained soldier.
+A soldier's combat load is up to twice their 'combat light' load, so around 32–36kg for a fit and well-trained soldier.
 At this level all physical actions that require significant movement are one difficulty level harder.
 A soldier doing something that requires only slight movement, such as shooting from cover, does